rupin-r/MPU6050_MotionTracking_ProofofConcept/StartingFromScratch/README.md

 Lastly, you put all these parameters together into the training file to actually train the model.
 There are two main files to look at: train_kinetics.sh and evaluate_kinetics.sh.
 These files were edited from their original implementation as an example to use with the IMU dataset of this project.

-You can edit any parameters for training or evaluating the model and more details can be found on their website.
+You can edit any parameters for training or evaluating the model and more details can be found on their website: https://github.com/analogdevicesinc/ai8x-training?tab=readme-ov-file

 ***Synthesizing***